phucthuan1st/gRPC-ChatApp/README.md

 - **gRPC for Go:** Follow the gRPC installation guide for Go [here](https://grpc.io/docs/languages/go/quickstart/).
 - **go-gtk:** Install go-gtk by following the instructions in the [go-gtk repository](https://github.com/mattn/go-gtk).

+But do not worry.
+I will include gRPC and go-gtk in go module config (go.mod), just follow the Usage for an easy use.

 <br>

 ## Usage